 Except where prohibited by law, international entries can be submitted and are most welcome!

 Can I pay with a credit card?

 Yes.
 We use Paypal to accept payments, but you don't need to have a Paypal account to use it.
 You can use Paypal's 'Guest Checkout' without a Paypal account.
+(This works in most countries, but we are aware there may be limitations in Iran and Bangladesh.)
 Here's how it works.